oracle-livelabs/security/database/advanced/avdf/avdf.md

         **Note**: If you are not using the remote desktop you can also access this page by going to *`https://<AVS-VM_@IP-Public>`*

-    - Login to Audit Vault Web Console as *`AVAUDITOR`* (use the new password randomly generated available in Step 3 above)
+    - Login to Audit Vault Web Console as *`AVAUDITOR`* (use the new password randomly generated available in Task1 - Step3)

         ````
         <copy>AVAUDITOR</copy>